Heather Belnap is Professor of Art History & Curatorial Studies and Coordinator of Global Women’s Studies at Brigham Young University.

 She has presented and published widely in feminist art history, and particularly on women in eighteenth- and nineteenth-century French art and society.
 Recently, she has turned her attention to the fields of Utah and Mormon studies.
 Professor Belnap is the author, with Corry Cropper and Daryl Lee, of Marianne Meets the Mormons: Representations of Mormonism in Nineteenth-century France (University of Illinois Press, 2022), winner of the John Whitmer Historical Association’s Best Book Award.
 A French translation of this book, titled Mormonopolis: Imaginaire français du mormonisme 1830-1914, will be published by the Université Paris-Sorbonne in 2026.
 In addition to numerous articles and essays, she has co-edited two books, Interior Portraiture and Masculine Identity in France, 1789-1914 (Ashgate, 2011) and Women, Femininity, and Public Space in European Visual Culture, 1789-1914 (Routledge, 2014).

 Dr. Belnap is currently involved in several projects.
-She continues to chip away at her book manuscript, Modernity’s Muses: Women, Art, and Culture in Post-Revolutionary Paris, and is currently writing for the catalogue accompanying the exhibition Vestiaire Dissident: The Masculinization of Women’s Fashion in the 19th Century, which will open at the Palais Galliera, Paris’s fashion museum, in September 2026.
+She continues to chip away at her book manuscript, Modernity’s Muses: Women, Art, and Culture in Post-Revolutionary Paris.
+Her contributing essay for the upcoming exhibition Un vestiaire à soi: Féminités dissidentes au XIXe siècle (Paris, Palais Galliera, 2026) focuses on the influence of military wear on women’s fashion.
 She is also working on a volume on Mormon artist Minerva Teichert for the Introductions to Mormon Thought series and a book and exhibition project tentatively titled, Artistic Frontiers: Women and the Making of the Utah Art Scene, 1880-1940 (with Emily Larsen).
-Thanks to a grant from the Charles Redd Center for Western Studies and the generosity of the BYU Office of Digital Humanities, her digital public history initiative, the Utah Women Artists Project, is now underway and should launch in early 2026.
+Her digital public history initiative, the Utah Women in the Arts Project, is now underway and should launch in the fall of 2026.

 Professor Belnap teaches courses on eighteenth- and nineteenth-century European art, modern and contemporary art, women in art, Latter-day Saint art, European studies, and global women’s studies.
-She currently holds the BYU College of Humanities Scheuber-Veinz Professorship and held the 2024 Christensen Lectureship for Achievement in Literature or Cultural Studies, Philosophy, Folklore, Art History, or Creative Writing.
-She also received the student-nominated 2024 BYU European Studies Professor the Year award.
+She received the university’s Phi Kappa Phi Faculty Award (2023) and the BYU College of Humanities Scheuber-Veinz Professorship and Christensen Lectureship for Achievement in Literature or Cultural Studies, Philosophy, Folklore, Art History, or Creative Writing (2024).
+She also received the student-nominated 2024 BYU European Studies Professor of the Year award.

 She can be contacted at heather_belnap@byu.edu or womeninart@gmail.com